Tsy1417/Hook-Watcher/README.md

 # Hook Watcher

 Hook Watcher is a webhook scrapper that continuously monitors webhooks and provides real-time updates via an endpoint.
-With Hook Watcher, you can easily integrate with any application that supports webhooks, and get notified whenever a new event or disovery occurs.
+With Hook Watcher, you can easily integrate with any application that supports webhooks, and get notified whenever a new event or discovery occurs.

 ## Features

 - Real-time monitoring of new webhooks
 - Configurable filters for webhook detection
 - Integration with multiple applications and services
-- Web-based interface for managing and monitoring new webhooks

 ## Getting Started